skoobasteeve/rayagainstthemachine.net/_posts/2023-10-03-nextcloud-podman-part2.md

 ## Next steps

 Now that we have a working server, let's make sure we never have to do it by hand again!
 In Part 3 of the series, I'll go over how you can automate the entire configuration with an [Ansible playbook](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html).
-Not only can you re-use that playbook to spin up multiple servers or re-deploy on a new hosting provider, it's also documentation that writes itself.
+Not only can you re-use that playbook to spin up multiple servers or re-deploy on a new hosting provider, it also acts as documentation that writes itself.

 As always, feel free to leave a comment below with any questions or suggestions.
 You can also reach me by [email](mailto:blog@rayagainstthemachine.net) or [Mastodon](https://fosstodon.org/@skoobasteeve).